-- ▶ Open the gas isolator and switch on the appliance. - ► Ensure that there is heat transfer by opening the radiator valves and by running a hot tap. - Set the chimney sweep mode and start up the appliance at maximum rated output. - Check the required gas supply pressure according to table .
+- ▶ Open the gas isolator and switch on the appliance. - ► Ensure that there is heat transfer by opening the radiator valves and zone valves. - Set the chimney sweep mode and start up the appliance at maximum rated output. - ► Check the required gas supply pressure according to table 16.